gill2984/gill2984/README.md

 https://cqsiq1u6il.execute-api.us-east-2.amazonaws.com/pro/skateboard?skateboardId=10011

 ### PATCH Request
 Primary function is to change skateboard status from Available to Unavailable or vice versa.
-Can also be used to change 1 parameter.
+Can also be used to change other table values.

 https://cqsiq1u6il.execute-api.us-east-2.amazonaws.com/pro/skateboard